neriiacopo/GeoMining-EE-Hops/README.md

 - Change directory in the Terminal/PowerShell to repository folder
 - Activate your virtual environment (as explained above)
 - Connect Grasshopper to Earth Engine via Hops `python import_ee.py`
+- On the first run, follow the instructions in the console to authenticate your machine to Google Earth Engine

 ## Troubleshooting
 - if `.\env_GeoMining\Scripts\activate` fails to run in Windows